Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 </html>
 ```

-…but I prefer having a master layout to handle this stuff so lets create a 'layout.erb' file (within the 'views' folder) and add the following content to it…
+…but I prefer having a master layout to handle this stuff, so lets create a `layout.erb` file (within the `views` folder) and add the following content to it…

 ```html
 <!-- layout.erb -->